• Products

 Principle of operation for flush pressure transmitters

-The most important element of the ceramic capacitive technology is the ceramic (Al2O3) measuring cell.
-After assembly, the ceramic cell element resembles a plate capacitor with a reference electrode and a measuring electrode placed 0.01 mm apart.
-The capacitance is inversely proportional to the distance between the electrodes.
-As pressure is applied, the distance changes by a small value and the capacitance changes proportionately.
-This analog signal is then converted into a digital pressure by the sensor’s microprocessor.
+Flush pressure transmitters, such as the PI1 sanitary pressure transmitter, use ceramic capacitive technology, which is known for its robustness and long-term stability.
+At the core of this technology is the ceramic measuring cell made of alumina (Al2O3), functioning similarly to a plate capacitor.
+The ceramic cell contains two electrodes: a reference electrode and a measuring electrode placed 0.01 mm apart.
+The capacitance between these electrodes is inversely proportional to the distance between them.
+When pressure is applied to the sensor, the distance between the electrodes changes slightly, altering the capacitance.
+This change is then converted into a digital pressure reading by the sensor's microprocessor, enabling highly accurate pressure measurements.

 Cell construction